alfajor/alla-cart/README.md

 # Usage

-AllaCart is simple to use.
-Import `CartProvider` and simply wrap your root component in the `CartProvider` context:
+AllaCart is easy to use!
+Import `CartProvider` and wrap your root component in the `CartProvider` context:

 ```javascript
 import { CartProvider } from "alla-cart";